joey3001/first-friday-project/README.md

             start index.html

-#### Follow these instructions to view the code in the VS Code text editor using commands in the Git Bash terminal.
+#### Follow these instructions to view the code in the VSCode code editor using commands in the Git Bash terminal.
 These instructions are for the windows OS.
 If you have difficulty following any of these steps please contact me at josephnero111@gmail.com

 1. Download VS Code at [this link](https://code.visualstudio.com/)
 2. Accept the license agreement and proceed until you are given the option to "Select Additional Tasks."